 Configuration

 You can view various configs for an app and sync configuration files using the CLI.
-Sync - Sync config files Sync all config files in the current directory:
+Sync - Sync config files to the Nuon control and data plane Sync all config files in the current directory:

 nuon apps sync